-ANSYS believes that the following critical accounting policies affect its more significant judgments and estimates used in the preparation of its consolidated financial statements.
+ANSYS believes the following critical accounting policies affect its more significant judgments and estimates used in the preparation of its consolidated financial statements.
 ANSYS recognizes revenue in accordance with SOP 97-2, "Software Revenue Recognition," and related interpretations.
 Revenue from perpetual licenses is recognized upon delivery of the licensed product and the utility that enables the customer to request authorization keys, provided that acceptance has occurred and a signed contractual obligation has been received, the price is fixed and determinable, and collectibility of the receivable is probable.
-Revenue for software lease licenses is recorded ratably over the period of the lease contract.
+Revenue for software lease licenses is recognized ratably over the period of the lease contract.
 Revenue is recorded net of the distributor fee for sales through the ANSYS distribution network.
 The Company estimates the value of post-contract customer support sold together with perpetual licenses by reference to published price lists which generally represent the prices at which customers could purchase renewal contracts for such services.
 Revenue from maintenance contracts is recognized ratably over the term of the contract.
+Costs related to maintenance obligations are expensed as incurred.
 Revenue from training, support and other services is recognized as the services are performed.